gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v21.0.0.1 2014-11-24 Added 'based on calculator found at...' in README for 'Current Calculator', closes #150.
+v21.1.0.0 2014-11-25 Created a new form for pre-release checks, and moved the 'stdout' and 'stderr' message boxes to this form, closes #148.
+Splitted tools section into sub-categories, closes #140.
+Removed 'via stamper' prompt, closes #152. v21.0.0.1 2014-11-24 Added 'based on calculator found at...' in README for 'Current Calculator', closes #150.
 Rearranged README with better script module descriptions, closes #151. v21.0.0.0 2014-11-24 Added a script which calculates the track/trace current for a given temperature rise, closes #149. v20.4.1.0 2014-11-15 Removed images from repo, they are now stored in the GitHub issues, closes #138.
 Moved the integer checker function into it's own file, 'Utils/Utils.vbs'.